peng00bo00/CS234-Reinforcement-Learning/README.md

 # CS234-Reinforcement-Learning
-Materials for Stanford CS234 Reinforcement Learning courses.
+Materials for the Stanford CS234 Reinforcement Learning course.